pramitpal/OpenSource_Physical_Design/README.md

    <img src="images/d4_run_cts.jpg">

-# Day 5 - Final steps for RTL2GDS
+# Day 5 - RTL2GDS Final Steps
  ## Generation of Power Distribution Network
    The generation of the power distribution network occurs before the placement step in a normal RTL to GDSII flow, but it occurs after the Clock Tree Synthesis in an OpenLANE flow (CTS).
 This step generates all of the tracks and rails needed to route power to the entire chip.
 The following command is used to generate a power distribution network.